 Pastry shop Šuma and Boya was a friendship at the first encounter.
 They found a nice spot nearby for our shop and were willing to have our tableware for it.
 Still, it took a year and a half until we really did it.
 All the time our friendship grew and we shared a lot together.
 Most importantly, we shared the same values, professional ethics, passion for quality of a product.
 Our philosophies were matching and supportive to each other.

 Šuma (Shoo-mah) means Forest.
 Danijela and Sofija, grew up attached to a thick-forested mountain of Kosmaj.
 That formed their personalities, their connection to nature and therefore their aesthetics.
 For them, forest means health, purity, freshness...
-They both hold MA in architecture and they had their own design studio until realizing they'd rather work hard to express what they believed in than work hard to win just small gaps where they can show it.
+They both hold MA in architecture and they had their own design studio until realizing they'd rather work hard to express what they believed in than work hard to win just small gaps within the big projects.
 They went after the second passion they shared, the pastry.
 Their mission is to bring food that will hold the virtues of a forest.

-For every collaboration there is one precondition.
+For every collaboration we are to involve in, there is one precondition.
 The result must be an upgrade of the initial visions both sides had.
 Such approach asks for real work and stepping out of the routines.
-That is the seed of a good result in anything for us in Boya and Šuma.
+That is the seed of a good result in anything for us in Boya and Šuma, as well.
 They were inspired by the ampleness and richness of the summer forest scenes.
 I was thinking of colors and abstract motifs being sure that figurations in general are not my thing.

 We have spent one sunny October day in Kosmaj.
 We were collecting herbs and I was listening about Danijela's love for that environment.
 There was no way back, I'm going with herbal figurations.
+Those that I avoided for so long.
 After more than a month of testings we came up together with these pieces you see on the photos.

 The interior of Šuma pastry shop was designed after the same credo they defined when starting the brand.
-The consistency to our own beliefs is rewarding as everything we bring in under the same criteria looks even better, refreshes and improves the old and moves us forward.
+The consistency to our own beliefs is rewarding.
+Generally, everything we bring that way looks even better, refreshes and improves the old and moves us forward.

-The deep green pieces are med from colored porcelain.
+The deep green pieces are made of colored porcelain.
 It takes time to find the desired nuance.
-The next challenge it brings is that colored mass is mach harder for shaping.
+The next challenge it brings is that colored mass is much harder for shaping.
 Even with such mere technical task, having a clear brief and trust from the purchaser is important as it brings calmness to the process.
 We did these with minimal fails.